 Not all the Society of Watchers were passive.
 With enough stimulus they would occasionally point at things they saw floating around in the panopticon and try to object to or sometimes even disprove their existence.

 Industrial suicide brought forth evolutionary empiricism, the cod philosophy of education, ethical genocide and its tasteful furnishings, rewards of dignity in the face of unprofitable leisure.

-A-K (M37, GSOH) opened up a vortex in the Netherlands away from self-surveillance, away from loss of dignity, away from the disorientation of power.
-To make it look like he was out of action he obtained the delights of a death-mask, purchased a knee bandage support and wore fake blood and crutches.
+A-K (M37, GSOH) opened up a vortex in the Netherlands away from self-surveillance, away from the disorientation of power.
+To make it look like he was out of action he obtained a death-mask, knee bandage support, and wore fake blood and crutches.

 “Please do not say we are forgiven.
 That is not your place or purpose.
 Only our afterlife has the power to absolve us.
 We bring good news to the uncouth, spiritual sustenance to the simple minded.
 In the hereafter our brows will be mopped and our empirical thoughts proven true to our objective.
 There is no question of identity-murder because only the most merciful can bring death for good.
 Murder is what the lesser beasts do and we are already saved from any kind of death or killing.”

 An incalculable number of pseudoscientific gimmicks designed to prescribe routines were released into the atmosphere daily.
 The fetishisation of the rational mind as a medium for FreeDomination’s routines had infected virtually all the knowledge banks.
 As it gathered up its skirts to greet the gloom with impolite gestures, like small rodents gnawing at flesh, all the rational mind could do was loop the loop, the circular reasoning of the prostitution of machine-learning algorithms.